Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Approximation of the transition density of a diffusion process

 \subsection{Approximation of the solution of an SDE}

-Unlike the GBM, most SDEs do not posses an analytical solution and, thus, their transition densities are not explicitly known.
-Instead, numerical approximation schemes for the solution of SDEs are used.
-Kloeden und Platen \cite{KlPl1992} give a detailed description of these methods.
-The most commonly used approximation is the Euler(-Maruyama) scheme that approximates the $d$-dimensional solution $\left( X_t\right)_{t\geq0}$ of an SDE by setting $Y_0= x_0$ and then successively calculating
+Unlike the GBM, most SDEs do not have an analytical solution; thus, their transition densities are not explicitly known.
+Instead, numerical approximation schemes are used for the solution of the SDEs.
+Kloeden and Platen \cite{KlPl1992} have provided a detailed description of these methods.
+Several of the approximation schemes are based on the stochastic Taylor expansion.
+For a general treatment of this expansion, we refer the interested reader to \cite{KlPl1992}.
+The most commonly used approximation is the Euler(-Maruyama) scheme, which approximates the $d$-dimensional solution $\left( X_t\right)_{t\geq0}$ of an SDE by setting $Y_0= x_0$ and, then, successively calculating the following: